empriselab/RCareWorld/README.md

 ## Cloning the Repo
 - Clone the repo:  If you have ssh key setup on github use: `git clone git@github.com:empriselab/RCareWorld.git` otherwise, `git clone https://github.com/empriselab/RCareWorld.git`

 - Checkout to the competition branch and pull the large files: Navigate to the `RCareWorld` repository using the cd command.
 Example command: `cd RCareWorld`.
-Checkout to the branch for this competition (this step might take a while since it contains large files): `git checkout challenge-internal` Next, run `git lfs pull`.
+Checkout to the branch for this competition (this step might take a while since it contains large files): `git checkout phy-robo-care-test` Next, run `git lfs pull`.

 - Unzip the executables: Navigate to the `demo/Build` folder.
 You should expect to see `Linux.zip`, `Mac.zip`, and `Windows.zip` under `demo/Build/TestInstall` folder.
 Unzip the one that matches your system.